JacobRaymond/AgMCMC/README.md

 POC.py : A basic Python implementation of POC.R.

 Control Variates.py: A version of POC.py with a control variate implementation.
 The control variates are simply the standard normal values that were generated for the simulation.
 Refer to Glasserman (2003) section 4.1.

+Antithetic Variables.py: A version of POC.py with an antithetic variables implementation.
+The control variates are simply the negative of the standard normal values that were generated for the simulation.
+Refer to Glasserman (2003) section 4.2.